 Municipalities and regional agencies are engaged in adaptation planning, seizing best practices and developing policies to integrate resilience into decision-making.

 Some local governments also incorporate risk mitigation and resilience into their project designs and policies related to infrastructure investment decisions.
-For example, Florida required future conditions maps, considering sea-level rise effects on the grown water table for drainage and water-management infrastructure projects.
+For example, Florida required future conditions maps, considering the effects of sea-level rise on the groundwater table for drainage and water-management infrastructure projects.

 TRB’s role